About John Finnis

 Theological Papers

-“Natural Law and Unnatural Acts” Heythrop Journal.
-11 (1970): 365–87.
+“Natural Law and Unnatural Acts,” Heythrop Journal, 11 (1970): 365–87.

 “The Value of the Human Person,” Twentieth Century [Australia], 27 (1972): 126–37.

-Chapters 18–21 in The Teaching of Christ: A Catholic Catechism for Adults, with Germain Grisez, ed.
+Chapters 18–21 (with Germain Grisez) in The Teaching of Christ: A Catholic Catechism for Adults, ed.
 Ronald Lawler, O.F.M.
-Cap., Donald W. Wuerl, and Thomas Comerford Lawler (Huntington, Ind.: Our Sunday Visitor, 1976); abridged edition, 1979; 2nd ed., 1983; 3rd ed., 1991; 4th ed., 1995.
+Cap., Donald W. Wuerl, and Thomas Comerford Lawler (Huntington, Ind.: Our Sunday Visitor, 1976); the editors saw the work through a 2nd ed., 1983; 3rd ed., 1991; 4th ed., 1995; 5th ed., 2005; thirteen translations; an abridged ed.
+(1979); and several derivative publications.

 “Catholic Social Teaching: Populorum Progressio and After” Church Alert (SODEPAX Newsletter) 19 (1978): 2–9; also in Liberation Theology in Latin America, ed.
-James V. Schall (San Francisco: Ignatius, 1982).
+James V. Schall (San Francisco: Ignatius, 1982), 304–21.

-“Conscience, Infallibility and Contraception,” The Month, 239 (1978): 410–17; also in International Review of Natural Family Planning, 4 (1980): 128–40; also in Human Love and Human Life, ed.
+“Conscience, Infallibility and Contraception,” The Month, 239 (1978): 410–17; also in International Review of Natural Family Planning, 4 (1980): 128–40; and in Human Love and Human Life, ed.
 Joseph N. Santamaria and John J. Billings (Melbourne: Polding, 1979).

-“Catholic Faith and the World Order: Reflections on E.R.
-Norman,” Clergy Review, 64 (1979): 309–18.
+“Catholic Faith and the World Order: Reflections on E. R. Norman,” Clergy Review, 64 (1979): 309–18.

-“Reflections on an Essay in Christian Ethics,” Clergy Review, 65 (1980): 51–57 (“Authority in Morals”), 87–93 (“Morals and Method”).
+“Reflections on an Essay in Christian Ethics: Part I: Authority in Morals,” Clergy Review, 65 (1980): 51–7: “Part II: Morals and Method,” 87–93.

 “IVF and the Catholic Tradition,” The Month, 246 (1984): 55–58.